sa-mw-dach/manuela/docs/module-machine-learning-ODS-with-live-data.md

 Note: In the guide section "Setting permissions for a service account in a Kafka instance in OpenShift Streams for Apache Kafka" you need to manage the access to the instance.
 For that you need to create ACL permissions.
 Just click the button "Add permission" and don't use the dropdown menue.
 In this way you can simply enter the information from the table of the guide in to the given form.

+### How to use MirrorMaker 2 with OpenShift Streams for Apache Kafka

+The fundament of this demo is the blog post of Pete Muir (https://developers.redhat.com/articles/2021/12/15/how-use-mirrormaker-2-openshift-streams-apache-kafka?source=sso#).
+There you can find all information that you need to fullfill this task.
+The following points are the neccessary steps you need to do.
 ### Create a secret on StormShift for the connection between StormShift and RHODS

 For this step you need to use a Terminal with internet access and sudo rights.